 Do your research

-Research the salary potential and years of school needed for your anticipated career.
+Research the salary potential and years of school needed for your anticipated career (BLS data is a great source).
 This will help you with a financial budget and plan.

 Any initial investment could be offset by your high-paying career down the road.